 To ensure effectiveness and aid with the planning of any future purchases, the performance of any digital advertising purchased by the University must be tracked using the appropriate analytics and should be made available to Marcom staff as needed.

 The University marketing and communications office has the sole authority to execute all advertising commitments and contracts and has the responsibility to ensure that consistent University design and copy standards are met, and that the University gets the best possible rates for advertising purchases.

-Contact Laura Geiser, associate vice president for marketing and creative services, for more information on University advertising, and Sarah Gladson, director of marketing for SLUCare, School of Medicine or Cancer Center advertising.
+Contact Laura Geiser, assistant vice president for brand management, for more information on University advertising, and Sarah Gladson, director of marketing for SLUCare, School of Medicine or Cancer Center advertising.

 The University marketing and communications office is available to assist any unit in the University in developing an integrated marketing communications plan, including advertising design and creative.

 Early involvement in this process can save time during execution phases such as advertising.
 In cases where units seek assistance with advertising design, proposed advertisements and accompanying information should be submitted to the University marketing and communications office as far in advance of the planned advertising as possible.
 It is strongly suggested that ads are requested at least two weeks before the artwork due date.
 The University marketing and communications office will attempt to provide faster turnaround when dictated by deadlines.

 Under this policy, only professional University staff have the authority to approve paid or unpaid advertising, including digital communication initiatives but not limited to web and digital/social media, social media advertising, web/digital retargeting, search engine marketing, content marketing, search engine optimization, paid search, pay-per-click vendors and mobile advertising), billboards, direct mail, movie theater screens and signage.